Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Very good wines: Brane Cantenac, Rauzan Gassies and Rausan Segla.
 87-88p.

-Reasonably made wines: d'Angludet, Dauzac, Durfort Vivens, Ferriere and Marquis d'Alesme Becker.
+Reasonably made wines: d'Angludet, Dauzac, Durfort Vivens, Ferriere, and Marquis d'Alesme Becker.
 86p.

 Other wines tasted (not blind):

 Margaux - 78% C.Sauvignon + 18% Merlot +2% P.Verdot/C.Franc.
-Marvellous wine with stunning richness, sheer elegance and lot of nuances.
+Marvelous wine with stunning richness, sheer elegance, and many nuances.
 Sophisticated and true Margaux wine.
 I prefer this vintage to 2003.
 Keep it for 20-25 years.
 94+p.

 Pavillon Rouge - 40% Merlot + 55% C.Sauvignon + 4% P.Verdot + 1% C.Franc.
 Light, seductive with silky tannins and tasty fruit.
 Nice to drink early.
 87-88p.

 Palmer - return to classic style from the somewhat atypical 2003 vintage.
-This is an extremely elegant wine with much finesse, silky texture and tannins.
+This is an extremely elegant wine with much finesse, silky texture, and tannins.
 Long and caressing aftertaste.
 93+p.

-Alter Ego de Palmer - very catchy, fruity, well-balanced, round and attractive wine.
+Alter Ego de Palmer - very catchy, fruity, well-balanced, round, and attractive wine.
 88p.

 SAINT-JULIEN